mingrammer/diagrams/README.md

 [GitPitch](https://gitpitch.com/) is a markdown presentation service for developers.
 Diagrams is now integrated as [Cloud Diagram Widget](https://gitpitch.com/docs/diagram-features/cloud-diagrams/) of GitPitch, so you can use the Diagrams when to create slide decks for Tech Conferences, Meetups, and Training with GitPitch.

+[Cloudiscovery](https://github.com/Cloud-Architects/cloudiscovery) helps you to analyze resources in your cloud (AWS/GCP/Azure/Alibaba/IBM) account.
+It also allows you to create a diagram image output of analyzed cloud resource map based on this Diagrams library.

 ## License

 [MIT](LICENSE)